Program in Reproductive and Adult Endocrinology

 The Section on Medical Neuroendocrinology, led by Karel Pacak, was established in 2001 to develop novel approaches for the diagnosis, localization, and treatment of pheochromocytoma (PHEO) and to search for new molecular and genetic markers for the etiology of this tumor.
 Initial studies focused on the development of novel methods and criteria to diagnose and localize pheochromocytoma.
 Current studies focus mainly on how to further characterize the tumors, using functional imaging approaches, identifying new molecular and genetic mechanisms of tumorigenesis, and introducing new treatment options for malignant pheochromocytoma.
-Currently, the Section has the world's largest population of patients with malignant and succinate dehydrogenase subunit B–related pheochromocytomas.
+Currently, the Section has the world’s largest population of patients with malignant and succinate dehydrogenase subunit B–related pheochromocytomas.
 To assist in its research and objectives, the Section also established a unique PHEO tumor tissue and blood bank.
-The Section promotes interactive dialogue between patients and healthcare professionals by introducing and organizing a series of conferences in collaboration with the Pheochromocytoma Research Support Organization (PRESSOR).
 The Section’s current goal is to introduce new algorithms for diagnosis and localization of PHEO in order to: (i) explain the molecular basis for different clinical presentations and establish the pathways of tumorigenesis (focusing on genotype-phenotype correlations in various pheochromocytomas, using gene expression and proteomic profiling); (ii) search for new molecular and genetic markers for diagnosis and treatment of malignant pheochromocytoma (using microarray and proteomic approaches and evaluating new chemotherapeutic compounds that target identified proteins and pathways); (iii) facilitate new and improved collaborations and interdisciplinary studies and support a coordinated approach to basic and clinical research, which should lead to an improved understanding of the biology of pheochromocytoma and more rapid advances in treatment for patients with malignant tumors.